aruntutter/movie-app/readme.md

 ## Demo

-live demo of the project: [Live Demo URL](https://vermillion-truffle-b83d27.netlify.app/).
+live demo of the project is: [Here](https://vermillion-truffle-b83d27.netlify.app/).

 ## Features